Codecademy/docs/content/cpp/concepts/overloading/overloading.md

 The `operator` keyword is used along with the following:

-- `className`: name of the class
+- `className`: Name of the class.
-- `returnType`: return type of the function
+- `returnType`: Return type of the function.
-- `symbol`: operator is which to overload
+- `symbol`: Operator in which to overload.
-- `arguments`: arguments to pass in
+- `arguments`: Arguments to pass in.

 ### Codebyte Example